Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use an AWS managed CMK.
 - [ ] Use an AWS KMS customer managed CMK.

 ### A company is using AWS Organizations to manage multiple AWS member accounts.
 All of these accounts have Amazon GuardDuty enabled in all Regions.
 The company's AW5 Security Operations Center has a centralized security account for logging and monitoring.
 One of the member accounts has received an excessively high bill A security engineer discovers that a compromised Amazon EC2 instance is being used to mine crypto currency.
-The Security Operations Center did not receive a GuardDuty finding in the central security account. but there.
-Was a GuardDuty finding in the account containing the compromised EC2 instance.
+The Security Operations Center did not receive a GuardDuty finding in the central security account. but there was a GuardDuty finding in the account containing the compromised EC2 instance.
 The security engineer needs to ensure an GuardDuty finding are available in the security account.
 What should the security engineer do to resolve this issue?

 - [ ] Set up an Amazon CloudWatch Event rule to forward ail GuardDuty findings to the security account Use an AWS Lambda function as a target to raise findings.
 - [ ] Set up an Amazon CloudWatch Events rule to forward all GuardDuty findings to the security account Use an AWS Lambda function as a target to raise findings in AWS Security Hub.